arjanvanbekkum/arjanvanbekkum.github.io/_posts/2020-11-19-Update-AKS-Scaling-Exception.md

 layout: post
 title: "Updating Azure Kubernetes Cluster failed with a scaling exception."
 date: 2020-11-19
 summary: "Updating an Azure Kubernetes Cluster failed, with a ScaleVMASAgentPoolFailed exception.
-Read on what happened and how you can easily fix this issue.p"
+Read on what happened and how you can easily fix this issue."
 minute: 5
 tags: [azure, kubernetes]
 ---